puskarpeter/frinxio.github.io/frinx-machine/getting-started/readme.md

 The workflows are defined using a JSON based domain specific language (DSL) by wiring a set of tasks together.
-The tasks are either control tasks (fork, conditional, etc.) or application tasks (i.e. encoding a file) that are executed on a remote device.
+The tasks are either control tasks (fork, conditional, etc.) or application tasks (i.e. encoding a file) that are executed on a remote devices.

 The FRINX Machine distribution comes pre-loaded with a number of standardized workflows